Back to School Sale: $100 OFF Sitewide Shop now

 One example is the IT Cosmetics Bye Bye Under Eye Bags Daytime Treatment for Eye Bags, Puffiness, and Crepey Skin.

 The pros?
-In just a few minutes, after letting it dry, the skin may look smoother and with fewer eye bags.
+After letting it dry, the skin may look smoother and with fewer eye bags.
 They may even work in some moderate to severe eye bags.

 The cons?
 Some of these eye creams can leave a white cast or cause eye irritation or contact dermatitis, so be aware if you have eye sensitivity.
 Also, it may not work for all types of eye bags.